mnshimiyimana/alu-shell/permissions/README.md

-Script that switches the current user to user betty
+Script that prints the username of the current user